chrisjbillington/setuptools-conda/README.md

                             accepts a dict if passed into `setup()` via `command_options`.
 Conda packages usually share a
                             name with their PyPI equivalents, but use this option to specify the mapping when they differ.
-  --no-dev-buildstring      Disable the following behavuour: If no build
-                            string is given and the package version contains the string 'dev', and the current working directory is a git repository (and the git executable can be found), then setuptools_conda
-                            will set the build string to
-                            'pyXY_<branchname>_<shorthash>_<buildnumber>'.
-Any
-                            hyphens in the branch name are replaced by underscores.
-This is useful to create uniquely- named builds for testing unmerged pull requests, etc.
+If the only difference is case, no entry  is needed - names will automatically be converted to lower case.
   --link-scripts            Comma-separated list of link scripts to include,
                             such as post-link.sh, pre-unlink.bat etc. These
                             will be placed in the recipe directory before